US-EPA-CAMD/ssh-tunnel-app/README.md

 SSH tunnel application for cloud.gov database connections.
 Dummy application bound to database services that provide a dedicated connection to the EASEY Database.
 The application leverages the [apt-buildpack](https://github.com/cloudfoundry/apt-buildpack) to incorporate PostgreSQL client tools within the app’s container. **Note that the apt-buildpack is considered experimental and is not supported by Cloud.gov.
 Using this in a production setting would require you to address the security controls.** This setup enables the execution of [Cloud Foundry Tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html), allowing for the implementation of various PostgreSQL commands such as `pg_dump`, `pg_restore`, and `psql`.
 Importantly, each `aws-rds` service instance bound to the application manages its credentials automatically, eliminating the need to manually enter passwords when executing commands.

+In addition to database tunneling and task execution, this app supports automated backups to S3 using the [Supercronic](https://github.com/aptible/supercronic) scheduler.
+When configured with the appropriate environment variables, the app can periodically back up and prune data from all target S3 buckets.
+Backup and restore operations can also be performed manually using the included `backup-bucket.sh` and `restore-bucket.sh` scripts.

 ## Getting Started

 Follow these [instructions](https://github.com/US-EPA-CAMD/devops/blob/master/GETTING-STARTED.md) to get the project up and running correctly.